SIAT-IAT-355/A2-Personal-Website/README.md

      - **Education**: List your current and previous educational institutions and any relevant courses.
      - **Skills**: Highlight technical skills such as programming languages, software tools, etc.
      - **Experience**: Include work experience, internships, or relevant projects.
+     - **A few images**: Include examples of images that would represent you.
      - **Contact information**: Provide a way for people to contact you, such as an email or LinkedIn profile.
      - A link to your GitHub profile or any other relevant portfolios.
+  - **`visualizations.html`** this will be a new page where you can start putting your visualization portfolio in.
+You will create a visualization using SVG and put it in the site.
    - **`style.css`:** This file should handle the styling of your webpage.
 Use CSS to make your website look clean and professional.
    - **`main.js`:** This file is mandatory and should be used for adding basic JavaScript interactivity (e.g., form validation, interactive elements).
    - **`README.md`:** This file should explain the purpose of the website, including what technologies are used and how the site can be navigated.

+4. **assignment requirements**:
+  - You should use many different elements, and apply your design skills to make it look interesting!
+  - You should organize the information in the website coherently and cleraly.
+  -

 ### Additional Recommendations